Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

+To perform these guidance approaches for inverse problems on latent diffusion models \citep{rombach2022ldm}, PSLD \citep{rout2024solving} adds an additional guidance term measuring the reconstruction ability of the intermediate denoising output $\mathbf{z}_{0 \mid t}$ to avoid guiding the sampling trajectory towards latent variable $\mathbf{z}_0$ away from the manifold of real data.
+Resample \citep{song2024resample} introduces a stochastic resampling schema that reliably maps the measurement-guided intermediate diffuse output \(\mathbf{x}_{0|t}\) to the latent variable \(\mathbf{x}_{t-1}\) for the subsequent sampling step, effectively preventing noisy image reconstructions in latent diffusion models.

-However, these guidance approaches can only estimate the likelihood term in inverse problems with known concrete form of the degradation operator $\mathcal{A}(\cdot)$.
-This hinders the deployment of these approaches for unknown real world degradation.
-BlindDPS \cite{chung2023parallel} explores the applicability of DPS to blind inverse problems, in which degradation operator $\mathcal{A}_{\boldsymbol{\varphi}}(\cdot)$ is parameterized with unknown parameter $\boldsymbol{\varphi}$.
-In order to identify the degradation parameter along with the sampling process for desired image, BlindDPS trains a diffusion model for the parameter $\boldsymbol{\varphi}$ in degradation operator.
-In sampling process, BlindDPS employed the similar approximation strategy as DPS \cite{chung2023dps} to estimate the likelihood term as follows:
+However, these guidance approaches can only estimate the likelihood term in inverse problems with known a concrete form of the degradation operator $\mathcal{A}(\cdot)$.
+This hinders the deployment of these approaches for unknown real-world degradations.
+BlindDPS \citep{chung2023parallel} explores the applicability of DPS to blind inverse problems, in which the degradation operator $\mathcal{A}_{\boldsymbol{\varphi}}(\cdot)$ is parameterized with unknown parameter $\boldsymbol{\varphi}$.
+To identify the degradation parameter along with the sampling process for the desired image, BlindDPS trains a diffusion model for the parameters $\boldsymbol{\varphi}$ in the degradation operator.
+In the sampling process, BlindDPS employed a similar approximation strategy as DPS \citep{chung2023dps} to estimate the likelihood term as follows: